 You should always purchase a roadside assistance service, especially as a solo female traveler.
 Thankfully, breaking down on a car camping road trip is something that I have never experienced.
 Unfortunately, breaking down is the type of experience that may lead to a dangerous situation which is why I never car-camp in the US without an up-to-date AAA membership.

-For increased car-camping safety, make sure you know a bit about your car and how it runs.
-Review the owner’s manual (and bring it with you) and know basic car care such as how to jump a battery, change a tire, check tire pressure, and how to check your oil.
+For increased car-camping safety, know a bit about your car and how it runs.
+Review the owner’s manual (and bring it with you) and know basic car care, such as how to jump a battery, change a tire, check tire pressure, and how to check your oil.
 Know what type of oil and gas your car needs to run and stay up to date on your oil changes.

 Even with roadside assistance, knowing car basics is really helpful if you run into trouble on the road.
-You may be able to save time and money if you can diagnose your car troubles yourself.
+You may save time and money if you diagnose your car’s troubles yourself.
 Breaking down on the side of the road is the last thing you want to happen when solo car camping but being prepared and knowing what to do are the most important things you can do for your safety.

 Service your car

-I have always maintained regular maintenance and am still driving my 2010 Hyundai Santa Fe with over 136,000 miles.
-I’ve spent an estimated $7,000 on car upkeep over the last 10 years.
-Many people say it’s time to get a new car at 100,000 miles, but I am hoping mine lasts another 100,000!
+I have always maintained regular maintenance and am still driving my 2010 Hyundai Santa Fe with over 156,000 miles.
+I’ve spent an estimated $8,900 on car upkeep over the last 10 years.
+Many people say it’s time to get a new car at 100,000 miles, but I hope mine lasts another 100,000!

 Fill up frequently

 This car camping safety tip goes back to researching.
-Choosing a safe sleeping spot is very important when you are on the road alone.
-Always make sure to park legally and never park on the side of a highway.
-Only use pull-offs that are marked for overnight parking and avoid residential neighborhoods and city-owned land.
-Although I don’t recommend it, I sometimes “stealth” camp at hotel parking lots and residential areas without posted “no overnight parking signs.”
+Choosing a safe sleeping spot is very important on the road alone.
+Always park legally and never on the side of a highway.
+Only use pull-offs marked for overnight parking and avoid residential neighborhoods and city-owned land.
 Try to get to your overnight spot before dark to scope out the surroundings and leave yourself enough time to move locations if needed.

 Keep your car tidy

-If you choose to sleep in your car and want to be safe, it’s best to use a car that doesn’t draw too much attention.
+If you choose to sleep in your car and want to be safe, it’s best to use a vehicle that doesn’t draw too much attention.
 Avoid driving a messy, unkempt car.
-Keep your car clean, make sure your headlights, brake lights, and turn signals work.
-Don’t drive around with duck tape holding your car together.
+Keep your vehicle clean, and make sure your headlights, brake lights, and turn signals work.
+Don’t drive around with duct tape holding your car together.
 You should make sure your car has all of the necessary driving features in good working condition and get any car damage fixed that would deem it illegal to drive.

-Different states have different laws regarding street-legal cars, but in general, driving with major bumper damage, missing mirrors, broken lights, or structural issues like hood damage is illegal.
+Different states have different laws regarding street-legal cars, but in general, driving with major bumper damage, missing mirrors, broken lights, or structural issues like hood damage is illegal across the U.S.

-Thanks for reading!
-I hope you enjoyed this article.
-If you are interested in learning more about car camping and road trips take a look at my other road trip articles in the links below.
-If you have any questions or more car-camping safety tips please leave them in the comments below.
+I hope you enjoyed this article and feel more confident setting out on your first car camping experience!
+If you have any questions or more car-camping safety tips, please leave them in the comments below.

 - How to Plan a Cross-Country Car Camping Road Trip